 After dental school in India, I worked full-time as a dentist, primarily diagnosing and treating endodontics cases.
 I performed root canal treatments and provided crown preparations voluntarily for low-income patients in a charitable clinic.
 Next, I worked at a dental clinic for nine months to gain additional experience and then started my practice, where I operated for one year before coming to the USA.

 My first experience as a dental assistant in the USA was with Medical Teams International.
 Serving on a mobile clinic alongside Dr. XXXX, who has encouraged and supported me to work towards my goal.
 He has been accommodating and kind; I have learned a great deal from Dr. XXXX and our patients, especially about the difficulties of homelessness and the challenges facing senior populations in Seattle.
 Recently, one patient was so happy with her treatment that she brought a whole plate of treats for the team to the mobile dental clinic.

 I gravitate naturally towards helping the underserved, geriatric, and pediatric populations.
 I have also volunteered as a dental assistant at the XXXX Christian Clinic since August 2,018.
 I have had the opportunity to learn from Dr. XXXX, a renowned faculty member of the University of Washington.
 I assist dental students in providing comprehensive treatment to their patients, including extractions, crown preparations, restorations, gingivectomy by electrocautery, bridges, dentures, and composite veneering.
-Dr. XXXX always makes an effort to teach dental school students.
+Dr. XXXX always tries to teach dental school students.
 For example, when she first introduced CAD-CAM to the dental students, she ensured that I was there to see and learn about it and have a chance to interact with the geriatric population, learning about their priorities and the unique challenges they face.